 Department of State Advisory Committee on Private International Law (ACPIL)

-No matter was resolved.
+No decision was taken.
 No report was approved.